danielhrisca/asammdf/README.md

       that return new *MDF* objects) but no new events can be created
     * channels with default X axis: the defaukt X axis is ignored and the channel group's master channel is used
+    * attachment encryption/decryption using user provided encryption/decryption functions; this is not part of the MDF v4 spec and is only supported by this library

 # Usage